Kolimang/minishell/README.md

 # minishell
-[Work in progress] 42's minishell project - Create a basic shell in C
+42 minishell project

-** Questions en suspens / Points a garder en tête **
+The goal of the project is to code a basic shell in C, taking bash as a reference.
-1. L'historique doit-il perdurer quand on quitte minishell puis le relance ?
+This project was done by Lina (lboumahd) and Jean-Pascal (jrichir).

-2. expand $SHLVL en fonction du niveau de fork
+Project status :

-Latest update 3.11 is in final exec :))
+Evaluation phase.